-Pre-consultation submissions are encouraged for all Planning Act applications, in accordance with Section G12.1, Pre-Consultation of the Official Plan.
+Pre-consultation submissions are encouraged for all Planning Act applications, in accordance with Section G12.1, Pre-Consultation of the Town of Halton Hills Official Plan.

-Complete application requirements shall be consistent with the complete application requirements of the Official Plan.
+Complete application requirements shall be consistent with the complete application requirements of the Town of Halton Hills Official Plan.
 In addition to the list of requirements in the Official Plan, the following studies may be required as part of a Planning Act application:

-- a) Design Study in accordance with Policy H4.9.8 b) of this Plan
+- a) Design Study in accordance with Policy H4.10.8 b) of this Plan

 - b) Heritage Impact Assessment

 - c) Environmental Impact Assessment

 - d) Environmental Implementation Report

-- e) Traffic Impact Study in accordance with Policy H4.9.8 a) of this Plan
+- e) Traffic Impact Study in accordance with Policy H4.10.8 a) of this Plan